kurt-krueckeberg/understanding-dom/readme.md

 been extended to support other document types.

 DOM interfaces are defined in programming language-independent manner using the Object Management Group's Interface Description Lnaguage (IDL).
 All doument objects implement the DOM `NodeInterface`.
-A node tree represents the entire in-memory document.
-The root of the tree has the sole Document object, which contains zero or more Element nodes, which in turn may contain oother nodes.
-Some nodes are always leave nodes that never can have children.
+A node tree, with the sole Document object as its root node, represents the entire in-memory document.
+The Document object contains zero or more Element nodes, which in turn may contain oother nodes.
+Some tree nodes are always leave nodes that never can have children.

 Using the DOM interfaces the node tree can be quered, traversed and its parent-child aggregation relationships altered.